hannahilea/hannahilea.github.io/blog/driven-developments/src.md

 A few weeks ago, <a class="impersonal" href="https://www.recurse.com/about">Recurser</a> friend Nicole Tietz-Sokolskaya published <a class="impersonal" href="https://ntietz.com/blog/making-progress-with-content-driven-development">Making progress on side projects with content-driven development</a>, an excellent write-up about Doing Stuff in order to be able to Share About Having Done Stuff™.
 You should read it!

 Unfortunately for me, her denomination of "Content-driven development" tripped some switch in my brain, and since then a rotating slate of "X-driven development" variations have taken over.
 I started with obsessing over spite-driven development (SDD), am currently on a dopamine-driven development (DDD) kick, and have (today) shifted to a rapidly changing moment-by-moment characterization of my actions: feed-the-cat-driven development (FCDD)!
-Coffeshop-driven development (CDD)!
+Coffee-shop-driven development (CSDD)!
 Beat-the-rain-home-driven development (BRHDD)!
 Perhaps writing about it will help me keep the situation in check, before it becomes my whole personality?[^personality] We can only hope.
 In the meantime, I am writing this post following muffin-driven development (MDD).[^MDD]

-I've started using DDD and SDD conversationally, and folks are running with it in a delightful way---both sharing their own examples of spite-driven development and coining new ones (crisis-driven development!).
-I hope that XDDs become part of popular parlance, and to read about more XDDs in the near future.

 ## What is a "driven development", anyway?

 Many software engineers (and possibly *only* software engineers?) are familiar with a process called  <a class="impersonal" href="https://en.wikipedia.org/wiki/Test-driven_development">*test-driven development* (TDD)</a>.
-TDD is the OG "driven development": it defines both a specific approach to writing code (write a failing test, see that it fails, write the code to make the test pass, write the next failing test, etc ad nauseum) and a general approach to software development that emphasizes testing *units of behavior* rather than units of code.[^TDDfeels]
+TDD is the OG "driven development": it defines both a specific approach to writing code (write a failing test, see that it fails, write the code to make the test pass, write the next failing test, repeat ad nauseam) and a general approach to software development that emphasizes testing *units of behavior* rather than units of code.[^TDDfeels]

-TDD is part of the gestalt; there's a reason Nicole's "content-driven development" was so mentally sticky, and that when I have said "spite-driven development" to a number of software folks, I have immediately been regaled with their own relevant experiences, no additional explaination necessary.
+TDD is part of the gestalt; there's a reason Nicole's "content-driven development" was so mentally sticky, and that when I have said "spite-driven development" to a number of software folks, I have immediately been regaled with their own relevant experiences, no additional explanation necessary.

 As far as I'm aware, the "*X*-driven development" pattern isn't a widespread naming approach.
 There are at least a couple less prevalent software engineering practices pattern-matched on TDD in definition and naming, but nothing sweeping.